Welcome to The Anti-Fundamentalist column and newsletter created by author and survivor, Tia Levings

 When I share a topic, the high-level overview post is free.

-But you’ll get the most immersion, understanding, and value if you sign up for a paid subscription.
-You’ll gain full access to the deeper dives that come after the overview column, where I get more granular into the fiber and detail of each subject.
-You can comment on posts and see my Substacks Threads content.
-You’ll also get the roundup posts where I share what I’m pondering and reading each week.
+You’ll get the most immersion, understanding, and value if you sign up for a paid subscription.
+You’ll gain full access to the archives and deeper dives that come after the overview column, where I get more granular into the fiber and detail of each subject.
+You can comment on posts and see my Substacks Notes content.
+You’ll also get the Density of Ideas where I share what I’m pondering and reading each week.
 When I record an audible version of the post (I don’t do this when I’m traveling), you’ll get that too.

 These are the flowers I received after signing my book deal.
 It was the happiest, most redemptive Diamond Day ever.
 If you’re looking for more, I also host The Working Writer podcast and co-host The Wize Jezebels with Dr. Laura E. Anderson (coming fall, 2023).
 And check out my website for a video directory and other resources for healing from religious trauma.